 Today, the concept of “brain fitness” can be applied in real time, to real people, in real organizations.
 Then, the question becomes what types of brain exercises or mental pushups can be done to stave off the loss of memory and analytic acuity that accompany stress and normal aging?

-As more people remain in the labor force past age 65, either by choice or necessity, the following things can be done to boost brain power:
+As more people remain in the labor force past age 65, either by choice or necessity, it is important to know if you’ve suffered a brain injury due to work or a personal injury which you were not at fault for, you could be entitled to make a claim with firms like Diamond & Diamond Law taking these sorts of cases on daily.
+So let’s get to the following things can be done to boost brain power:

 - Be physically active – use your body.